Bilinear pairings on elliptic curves: Pairings on cyclic subgroups

 Most of the early papers on pairing-based cryptography are formulated only for the case of a \textit {symmetric pairing}, in which $G_2 = G_1$.
 However, it is in fact not possible to simply choose the arguments of the pairings of \S\S\ref{sec:weil} and~\ref{sec:tate} from $G_2 = G_1$, since then the pairing becomes trivial.
 This is clear for the Weil pairing from Theorem~\ref {th:weil}(b), but also holds for the reduced Tate pairing: Algorithm~\ref {alg:miller} implies that the result lies in the field~$K$ over which both arguments are defined, but $K \cap \mu = \{ 1 \}$.
 A symmetric pairing may be obtained for supersingular curves with a so-called \textit {distortion map}, an explicit monomorphism $\psi : E (K)[r] \to E [r] \backslash G_1$.
 The non-degeneracy of the Weil pairing then implies that

 is also a non-degenerate pairing; the same usually holds for the reduced Tate pairing.

 Algebraic distortion maps cannot exist for ordinary curves, whose endomorphism rings are abelian.
-So if $\psi$ were a rational map and thus an endomorphism, it would commute with the Frobenius, and the image of $G_1 \subseteq E (K)[r]$ would again lie in $E (K)$ and thus be equal to $G_1$.
+Then $\psi$ would be an endomorphism and it would commute with the Frobenius, so the image of $G_1 \subseteq E (K)[r]$ would again lie in $E (K)$ and thus be equal to $G_1$.

 Conversely, supersingular curves have a non-abelian endomorphism ring, and it has been shown by Galbraith and Rotger in \cite[Th.~5.2]{GaRo04} that they always admit an algebraic distortion map coming from the theory of complex multiplication (cf. \cite{Deuring41}) as long as $r \geq 5$; the same article describes an algorithm for explicitly determining such a map.
 It is well-known that supersingular curves with $k = 2$ admit particularly simple distortion maps, namely,